Jqmfg/Notes/IntroToLinux/Chapter15.md

 then press ` ENTER ` and ` CTRL+D ` to save the file, or just create ` exscript.sh ` in your favorite text editor.
 Then, type ` $ chmod +x exscript.sh ` to make the file executable.
 The ` chmod +x ` makes the file executable for all users.
-You can then run it by simjply typing ` $ ./exscript.sh ` or doing:
+You can then run it by simply typing ` $ ./exscript.sh ` or doing:
 ```bash
 $ bash exscript.sh
 HELLO